mpapierski/edux/README.md

 # How to run

 You want to run it in cron every day if you do not really care.
 Run it every few hours and you will never miss anything.

+# TODO

+- Grab quiz data and put into your CalDAV compatible calendar (never miss a quiz)
+- Grab exercises data and put into your CalDAV compatible calendar (never miss a deadline on exercises)